 The physics program at Grenfell Campus will satisfy your curiosity about how the universe works.

 This four-year bachelor of science program explores everything from the smallest nucleus to the farthest galaxies.
 Students learn the fundamentals giving them a strong foundation to build on.
 You can choose your direction of study by selecting courses in subatomic and particle physics, astronomy and cosmology.
-More information about the physics program can be found here.

 Why study physics at Grenfell?